Youth and High School Sailing Programs

 GGYC Sailing Coaches

-Alex Salogub loves flying, sailing, running, and working with kids.
-He was born on Long Island, NY and spent a great deal of his childhood boating on the Great South Bay and Atlantic Ocean.
-In 1997 Alex moved to San Francisco to pursue his passion for flying and sailing.
-In 2000, he purchased a Cal25 and started sailing out of the Presidio Yacht Club where he fell in love with all the unique challenges of the SF bay.
-Alex is a US Sailing certified instuctor and holds American Sailing Association certifications in International Off Shore Safety at Sea, basic keelboat, coastal and bareboat cruising.
+Alex Salogub is passionate about flying, sailing, running and educating youth.
+Alex spent a great deal of his childhood boating on the Great South Bay in Long Island, NY.
+In 1997 he moved to San Francisco to pursue his passion for sailing and flying.
+He purchased Alpha III, a Cal25 based out of the Presidio Yacht Club in 2000 and quickly became fascinated with all the unique local challenges of bay area sailing.
+Alex is a certified US Sailing Instructor, with ASA certifications in basic keelboat, coastal cruising, bareboat cruising and International Safety at Sea.

 Brett Davis is an avid sailor taking advantage of opportunities to race and be on the water.
 He grew up on the East Coast with his brother and sister, learning to sail on Lake George in Upstate New York.
 The family would trailer their Club 420 sailing on the NY lakes and Buzzards Bay, MA.
 Brett sailed briefly in college at the University of Virginia, but lacrosse took over as the main sport during that time period.
 While earning his Ph.D. in Civil Engineering at Cornell University, Brett actively raced out of Ithaca Yacht Club on J/24s participating in fleet events across Central NY including the 2012 J/24 World Championships at Rochester Yacht Club.